ropensci/visdat/paper/paper.md

 ## $ Species      <fctr> setosa, setosa, setosa, setosa, setosa, setosa, ...
 ```

-Which has a better printing method that gives us more insight into the data, displaying doubles and a factor.
-We get some insight into the data.
-But we don't always have data like the canonical iris dataset. let's take a look at some data that might be a bit more typical of "messy" data.
+This has a better printing method that gives us more information about the data, displaying doubles and a factor.
+However, we don't always have data like the canonical iris dataset.
+Let's take a look at some data that might be a bit more typical of "messy" data.

 ```r